inlets/docs.inlets.dev/docs/uplink/become-a-provider.md

 We recommend ingress-nginx, and have finely tuned the configuration to work well for the underlying websocket for inlets.
 That said, you can change the IngressController if you wish.

+!!! note "Chart configuration changes - Sept 2024"

+    The configuration for a built-in issuer, and some ingress configuration has now moved up one level from the clientRouter, dataRouter, clientApi etc, to the top level of values.yaml.
+This is a breaking change and you will need to update your values.yaml file before upgrading the chart.

 Install ingress-nginx using arkade or Helm:

 ```bash